Charles Blair, DDS and John McGill, MBA, CPA, JD

-Dr. Blair is a nationally known consultant and lecturer, and is a member of the American Academy of Dental Practice Administration.
+Dr. Blair is a nationally known practice-profitability consultant and is a member of the American Academy of Dental Practice Administration.
 Mr. McGill is a tax attorney, CPA, and MBA, and is the editor of the Blair/McGill Advisory, a monthly newsletter helping dentists to maximize profitability, slash taxes, and protect assets.
-The newsletter ($195 a year) and consulting information are available from Blair/McGill and Company, 2810 Coliseum Centre Drive, Suite 360, Charlotte, NC 28217, or call (704) 424-9780 or visit the Web site at www.bmh group.com.
+The newsletter ($199 a year) and consulting information are available from Blair/McGill and Company, 2810 Coliseum Centre Drive, Suite 360, Charlotte, NC 28217, call (704) 424-9780 or visit the Web site at www.bmh group.com.